-My deepest passions ignite from the complexities of dance (history to aesthetics to choreography), but I’m also in love with all types of creative writing, photography, video games, music, movies, comics and graphic novels, literature, painting, television, philosophy, printmaking, radio, and teaching to name a few; hence, my freelancing position for The Nerdist and my yearly submissions at Thistle Magazine!
+My deepest passions ignite from the complexities of dance (history to aesthetics to choreography), but I’m also in love with all types of creative writing, photography, video games, music, movies, comics and graphic novels, literature, painting, television, philosophy, printmaking, radio, and teaching to name a few.
+I was a freelancer for The Nerdist for nearly 2 years and submit yearly to creative online publications.

-I love writing and writing about dance, but I love reading and researching even more.
+I love writing and writing about dance, but I love reading and researching dance even more.

 For professional use, refer to my Linkedin account.